levimaaia/emailler/README-emailler.md

 ] CREATE /H1/DOCUMENTS/EMAIL/ATTACHMENTS
 ```

 You will also want to create a couple of mailboxes such as `RECEIVED` and `SENT`.
 If you do not create a `SENT` mailbox then SMTP65 will be unable to complete the sending of messages and will give an error.
 To create these mailboxes, run `EMAIL.SYSTEM` and press `N` for N)ew mailbox.
 At the prompt, enter the name of the mailbox to be created: `RECEIVED`, and press return.
-Repeat this to create the the `SENT` mailbox.
+Repeat this to create the `SENT` mailbox.

 These are the minimum mailboxes you need to get started.
 You may create more mailboxes to organize your mail at any time.